MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/compare-report-server-service.md

 ---
-title: Comparing Power BI Report Server and the Power BI service
+title: Compare Power BI Report Server and the Power BI service
 description: This article compares the features of Power BI Report Server and the Power BI service.
 author: maggiesMSFT
 ms.author: maggies